vincentbernat/dashkiosk-android/README.md

 [Gradle]: http://www.gradle.org/
 [Android SDK]: http://developer.android.com/sdk/index.html#Other

+The above commands will download a SDK if one is not found.
+However, currently, they fail to download some dependencies.
+You can download them manually with:

+    android update sdk --no-ui --all \
+                       --filter extra-android-support,extra-android-m2repository

 The embedded certificates are just here as an exemple.
 Only the client certificate (along with the key) will be bundled in the application.
 Since the CA shouldn't be used anywhere, it shoudn't be a